 A recent literature discusses a number of identification and interpretation issues that arise when using the timing of treatment to identify a treatment effect.
-By using a matched control group that is never treated, the specifications above do not suffer from the identification issues that arise in conventional eventstudy designs with never-treated units (Borusyak and Jaravel, 2017) or difference-in-differences designs with staggered timing (Goodman-Bacon, 2018).
+By using a matched control group that is never treated, the specifications above do not suffer from the identification issues that arise in conventional event-study designs with never-treated units (Borusyak et al., 2021) or difference-indifferences designs with staggered timing (Goodman-Bacon, 2018).
 Identification here comes solely from differences in always-treated and never-treated units over time, not from units coming in and out of treatment.